amirmazmi/amirmazmi.github.io/_posts/2017-11-20-McKinsey-hackathon.md

 {% endhighlight %}

-&emsp;&emsp; Essentially the code looks at each junctions and models at the level of hour of day and day of week.
+&emsp;&emsp; Essentially the code looks at each junction and models at the level of hour of day and day of week.
 I am sure it is obvious that using *for* loops are not ideal and vectorized operations are preferred but this was a hackathon with limited time.
 Also, it helped me to step through the code as I was writing it without having to resort to global variables etc. If this was an actual project, it would obviously be converted to a function, especially the model call to make it easily changeable.
 <br><br><br>